aydinserbest/TDD/src/test/java/example5/explanations/speaking.md

 Using object comparison makes the tests more "talkative" because it checks the equality of objects, thereby writing a test that is more aligned with the object-oriented programming paradigm and more clearly conveys the purpose of the tests.

+###

+In this context, the term "speaking" is used to emphasize that tests should be more explanatory and meaningful.
+Here, "speaking" means
+that the tests express themselves more clearly, that is, the written test code communicates to the reader what the test is testing and what the expected results are in a clearer language.
+This indicates that tests should not only perform technical checks but also "speak" more clearly about the operation and rules of the software.
+For example, using assertEquals in tests to compare not just numbers but to verify the equality of Dollar objects using the equals method makes the tests express the expected behaviors in a more meaningful way.
+Thus, the tests better reflect the design and operational logic of the software and more effectively convey the purpose of the test to those reading the code.